-In this article, I’ll tell you what SAT scores can and can’t measure and give some advice about when you might use them to estimate your own capabilities.
+In this article, I'll tell you what SAT scores can and can't measure and provide advice about when you might use them to estimate your own capabilities.

 Do SAT Scores Measure Intelligence?

-There’s a big debate about this, and the question depends on how you define intelligence.
-Scores on the SAT do correlate highly with scores on IQ tests and other standardized tests of intelligence.
-This is unsurprising considering that the SAT was originally derived from an IQ test given to army recruits.
-This aspect of its history remains evident in puzzle-like question formats.
+There's a big debate about this, and the question depends on how you define intelligence.
+Scores on the SAT do correlate with scores on IQ tests and other standardized tests of intelligence.
+This is unsurprising considering that the SAT was originally derived from an IQ test for army recruits.

 SAT Scores Are More Variable Than "Innate Intelligence"

-But isn’t the decision to prep this extensively a demonstration of intelligence (and maturity and foresight) in itself?
+But isn't the decision to prep this extensively a demonstration of intelligence (and maturity and foresight) in itself?
 This is where it gets a little harder to make clear judgments.
-Who’s “smarter” - the kid who prepared for 80 hours and raised his score from a 1400 to an 1800 or the kid who got an 1800 without any prep at all?
-It’s likely that a traditional IQ test would say that the kid who didn’t prepare has a higher IQ, but in terms of SAT scores (and in the eyes of colleges) the two students are equal.
+Who's "smarter"—the kid who prepared for 80 hours and raised his score from a 1100 to an 1500 or the kid who got an 1500 without any prep at all?
+It's likely that a traditional IQ test would say that the kid who didn't prepare has a higher IQ, but in terms of SAT scores (and in the eyes of colleges) the two students are equal.

 The brain is a complicated place.
 And clearly this artist is biased towards the right brain even though the whole idea of people being right or left brained is bogus.

 It's Not Quite That Simple, Though—There Are Other Reasons Why The SAT Isn't an Ideal Measure of Intelligence